-NORTH FROM BANFF, there is a very fine trail ride to Mystic Lake, along the side of Mount Norquay and down to Forty-Mile Creek.
-It cannot be made in one day, but near Mystic Lake there is a specially-constructed log house with sleeping quarters and cook-stove, where the night can be spent.
+North from Banff, there is a very fine trail ride to Mystic Lake, along the side of Mount Norquay and down to Forty-Mile Creek.
+It cannot be made in one day, but near Mystic Lake there is a specially-constructed log house with sleeping quarters and cookstove, where the night can be spent.
 An extension can be made to Sawback Lake.
-Organized rides to Stoney, Sawback and Mystic Lakes will leave Banff by special arrangement (see page 18).
+Organized rides to Stoney, Sawback and Mystic Lakes will leave Banff by special arrangement.